ATtinyTeenageRiot/TinyAudioBoot/README.md

 ## interfacing the Attiny85 with the audio line

 It is quite easy to connect the Attiny to the PC.
-You need only two resistors and a capacitor:
+You need only two resistors and a capacitor.
+You could also add a LED as status indicator for the bootloader which is quite useful to see if the bootloader has started.

 <p align="left">
   <img src="/doc/AudioBootLoaderMinimumBreadBoard.PNG" width="480"/>